We strive to provide tools & guidelines to help you adopt a healthier,

 If so, you came to the right place!

-Delicious bible inspired meals certain to help you start the day just right.
-Did you know "anatomically" breakfast is the most important meal of the day?
-Miss breakfast and you'll miss out!
+Did you know that "anatomically," breakfast is the most important meal of the day?
+Miss this biblical breakfast and you'll miss out!

-Nutritious mid-day meals that are not only easy to prepare, they're godly!
+Nutritious mid-day meals that are not only easy to prepare, they can also honor God!
 Honor your temple by eating high energy fresh foods certain to help you get through the afternoon.

 Healthy meals featuring God's living gifts to mankind.
 Yes!
 We are called to kill and eat, and so we shall!
-Find hearty dinner ideas for you and your family to indulge in, for God's glory!
+Well we'll eat, and thank God the killing was taken care of by someone else...

 Most orders ship Free from our partner Amazon.

 The author, Kitty Morse lists all the foods mentioned in the King James Bible, but assumes there were others, too, because the writers of the Old and New Testaments were, logically, more concerned with theology and other events than with "botanical, zoological, and culinary matters."